mahmoudBidry/Latex-to-word/README.md

    - Parse and convert LaTeX content (text, images, and tables) into Word.
    - Modify table structures to ensure consistent borders and alignment.
    - Apply the designated font and size across the entire Word document.
-3. The output Word document (`.docx`) will be saved in the same directory as your LaTeX file.
+3. The output Word document (`output_with_borders.docx`) will be saved in the same directory as your LaTeX file.

-## NotesHere’s the additional sentence to add to your README.md:

-- Ensure image paths in the LaTeX document are correct for accurate embedding in the Word output.
-- The notebook converts tables to a bordered format for clarity.
-- Font adjustments (Times New Roman, 12 pt) apply uniformly across all document content.
+> **Note:** The cleaner and more standardized your LaTeX code, the more accurate the Word conversion will be.

 ## License

 This notebook is released under the MIT License.

-> **Note:** The cleaner and more standardized your LaTeX code, the more accurate the Word conversion will be.